Anish9435/FMO-CC/README.md

 **Note** In addition to conventional CCSD, two alternative variants are implemented: iCCSDn and iCCSDn-PT, both with comparable scaling to CCSD.
 Details:
 [A double exponential Coupled Cluster Theory](https://pubs.aip.org/aip/jcp/article/156/24/244117/2841424/A-double-exponential-coupled-cluster-theory-in-the?searchresult=1)

-**Additional Note** Regarding frozen orbitals: When `freeze_core` is set to `true` and `nfo=null` in your JSON configuration, the code automatically determines the number of frozen occupied orbitals based on the element types present in the system.
-Users can manually control frozen orbitals by setting nfo to an integer value and nfv to the desired number.

 ## 📂 Project Structure